bbelson2/coro_edge_energy/README.md

 Paper abstract:

 > Increasingly, machine learning inference is implemented on relatively low-powered edge devices, where battery life is a key performance criterion.
-In this work, we demonstrate how C++20 coroutines can be used to reorganise the execution order of an iterative inference task, specifically, a Prognostic and Health Management (PHM) application which receives streams of vibration data as envelope spectra from a wireless sensor network and locally processes them through an array of Support Vector Machines.
-In our experiments on an ARM Cortex A72 \& A53 64-bit SoCs, this method can reduce energy consumption for the task by up to 18\%, reduce overall energy use by up to 20\% and cut execution time by up to 20.5\%.
+In this work, we demonstrate how C++20 coroutines can be used to reorganise the execution order of an iterative inference task on an edge device.
+A Prognostic and Health Management (PHM) application receives streams of vibration data as envelope spectra from a wireless sensor network and processes them locally through an array of Support Vector Machines.
+In our experiments on ARM Cortex A72 \& A53 64-bit SoCs, this method can reduce energy consumption for the task by up to 18\%, reduce overall energy use by up to 20\% and cut execution time by up to 20.5\%.
 Furthermore, peak power levels are reduced by up to 4.5\%, and peak current is reduced by up to 25 mA: this can increase the total battery life of rechargeable batteries.
 We demonstrate that the necessary changes to the C++ code are simple, repeatable and generally applicable to iterative inference tasks.

 ## Repository structure
 The repository is structured as follows: